 So Aidan’s superb meals are served in the attractive high-ceilinged bar – a pair of rooms with open fires, partly divided by the bar/serving area and comfortably set up for dining – and you can also eat outside in fine weather.

-The place is full of character and there’s a sense of anticipation when reading the encouragingly concise menus – short at lunchtime, a little more expansive in the evening when there might be half a dozen dishes to choose from on each course, plus seasonal blackboard specials in both cases.
+The place is full of character and there’s a sense of anticipation when reading the encouragingly concise menus – maybe half a dozen dishes to choose from on each course, plus seasonal blackboard specials in both cases.

 There will always be a soup of the day – a deeply flavoured potato soup with flaked smoked haddock perhaps, served with very good breads –and then starters might include sautéed Liscannor crab claws with garlic & chilli butter sauce, a pretty salad of St Tola organic goats with hazelnuts, roasted organic beetroot and hazelnut cream, or an unusual speciality of black pudding and foie gras terrine.